-To specify in minutes how long to allow a CRL to remain in the cache before considering it stale, use the cache-time command in crl configure configuration mode, which is accessible from crypt ca trustpoint configuration mode.
+To specify in minutes how long to allow a CRL to remain in the cache before considering it stale, use the cache-time command in ca-crl configuration mode, which is accessible from crypto ca trustpoint configuration mode.
 To return to the default value, use the no form of this command.